liborty/times/README.md

 **Version 1.0.5** Updated dependency `ran` to `v.1.0`.

 **Version 1.0.4** Instead of magnitudes number, now takes the actual range and step of the data lengths.
 Is more flexible.

-**Version 1.0.3** Updated the dependencies.

-**Version 1.0.2** Added simple `bench` for timing closures that take no or constant arguments.

-**Version 1.0.1** Redefined standard error as MAD as a percentage of Median (more stable measure).
-All listed times are now medians rather than means.
-Also, as there are now no sums of squares of nanoseconds, the danger of overflow on very slow tests is reduced.

-**Version 1.0.0** Promoted to v 1.0.0 following period of non problematic use.